Jeff-Tian/uni-sso/README.md

 ## TODO

-- Switch to fastify, challenges:
+- Switch to fastify (Already deployed to okteto, without something not working due to passport not supported by fastify), challenges:
     - auth (don't use passport)